"My daughter was being so rude and belligerent.

 patience and yelled at her to go to her room.
 Then she burst into tears

 and sobbed and sobbed.
 Finally she recovered enough to say she was

 scared of first grade.
 I hadn't realized....." - Tara

 When children are having a hard time, their feelings usually explode at the people with whom they feel safe -- Us!
-It's natural for us to get angry, reprimand, tell them to behave, or send them off to calm down.
+It's only natural for us to get angry, reprimand, yell back, or send them off to calm down.
 But when kids act rude and belligerent, they aren't trying to give us a hard time.
 They're trying to send us an SOS.

 If we respond by yelling, threatening, or sending them away to "calm down," we shut the door they've opened, and leave them to struggle on their own.
 Of course, your child's belligerence might look more like a mine field than an open door!
 But it's the best she can do at the moment, and who ever said parenting was easy?
 Here's how to navigate that minefield of belligerence.

 1. Remind yourself that your child is sending you an SOS.
 Naturally, you get triggered when your child is rude to you.
 If you can take a deep breath and stay calm, you're modeling a critical skill for your child: self-regulation.
 Kids learn much more from what we do than what we say.
 If your default tone is respectful, that will be your child's default tone as well.